 Promptly after Caroline's death, John and Ava divorced.
 Ava claimed parental custody of their daughter, Alice, along with a $3.5 million settlement, while John would have custody of their son, Vincent, and would retain all of their properties.
 Ava promptly moved to England and married Lord Ribblesdale.
 John also remarried, this time again to another great beauty, and society was shocked at who he picked.
 John, age 47, married Madeleine Force, age 18.
 Madeleine was considered by most to be an extreme beauty, her swan-like neck, silk-like brown hair, attractive face and perfect figure, and to top it all off was basically the opposite of Ava.
 John had met her at Bar Harbor and was immediately smitten with her and they were married shortly after in the ballroom at "Beechwood" the Astor's cottage in Newport.

-The Ballroom At "Beechwood", The Scene of John And Madeleine's Wedding
+"Beechwood", The Scene of John And Madeleine's Wedding

 Meanwhile, in New York City, John was having the architectural firm of Carrere and Hastings convert the double mansion into one giant residence for him and Madeleine.
 The total cost of the renovations was said to be $3 million.